Quick answer

 Nutritional benefits for babies

-- 💚High in vitamin K, which supports healthy blood clotting and bone development
+- 💚Vitamin K — supports healthy blood clotting and bone development.

-- 💚Low allergenic potential, making it a safe choice for early feeding
+- 💚Low allergenic potential — a safe choice for early feeding.

 How to serve green beans for babies